Shivinda-Singh/StudentProjectTrackerLaravel/readme.md

 # Capabilities
 1. Two types of users: Administrators and Students
-2. Students can sign up, however information published will only be visible after administrator approval.
+2. Users can sign up, however information published will only be visible after administrator approval.
-3. Students can provide the following details about the project:
+3. Users can provide the following details about the project:
   a.
 Project Name
   b.
 Course code
   c.
 Course name